MarcusZeal/mystara-isle-canon/content/Sessions/Session 2.md

 - **Variety of Roles**: Highlight the different roles within the goblin society, from craftsmen to warriors to caregivers, showcasing that goblins are more than just monsters.
 - **Human-Like Qualities**: Despite their rough and often crude behavior, the goblins display emotions and actions similar to humans, such as pride in their work, care for their young, and a desire to protect their home.

-#### Transition to Scene 2

-As the players move deeper into the cave, guided by the friendly goblin scouts, they are led to a central area where the leadership of the goblin community resides.
-The noise of daily activity fades slightly, replaced by a sense of anticipation and importance.

 ---